 What About Ineffective Service?

-Section 459G of the Act states that the court can only set aside a statutory demand served on the debtor company.
-This means that ineffective service is not considered grounds for setting aside a demand.
-Rather, the debtor company is required to raise ineffective service during any subsequent winding up application.
-If the debtor company can prove ineffective service, they will be successful in defending any winding up application.
+Ineffective service is when a claim is not properly brought against you.
+Usually, the person bringing the claim against you has failed to follow the correct process.
+A court can only set aside a statutory demand that has been served on your company.
+This means that ineffective service is not a valid reason for setting aside a statutory demand.
+Rather, you should raise ineffective service during any subsequent winding up application.
+If you can prove ineffective service, you will be successful in defending any winding up application.

-When a creditor is serving a debtor company interstate, service of the statutory demand will be considered ineffective if:
+When a creditor is serving a debtor company interstate, service of the statutory demand is ineffective if the statutory demand:

-- The statutory demand does not contain an address for payment that is in the same state as the debtor company.
+- does not contain an address for payment that is in your state.